Picovoice/rhino/demo/javascript/always-listening/README.md

 Install the demo's dependencies by using either yarn or npm.
 Execute the commands provided from [demo/javascript](/demo/javascript).
 This will launch a local server hosting the demo.

+Note: As this demo uses Porcupine, make sure your local repository has the porcupine submodule initialized.
+Otherwise you will encounter errors when it tries to copy the Porcupine files.

 ### Yarn

 ```bash